Skip to main content

 Smart Memory Management

-Nitrux’s philosophy is: When RAM is uncached, it gets wasted.
+Nitrux’s philosophy is that when RAM is uncached, it is wasted.
 Nitrux is tuned to use your idle memory productively as a high-speed cache.

 It might seem counterintuitive, but the increased RAM you’ll see is a sign of efficiency, not waste.
 Historically, many people have viewed high memory usage as bloat.
 And on other operating systems, it was often the case.
 In Nitrux, this is a conscious design choice.
 We’re putting that wasted RAM to work to give you a faster, more responsive system.